What is interstitial nephritis?

 Interstitial nephritis is a kidney disorder.
 The kidneys filter waste and extra fluid from the body.
 When you have interstitial nephritis, the spaces between tubules (small tubes) inside the kidney become inflamed.
 This reduces the kidneys’ ability to filter properly.

 Interstitial nephritis is a serious condition, but it can be treated.
 In rare cases, it may cause kidney failure.
-When the kidneys fail, waste and extra fluid build up in the body.
-This can cause problems with the heart, brain, lungs, and other organs.
+When the kidneys fail, waste and extra fluid will build up in the body.
+This can affect the heart, brain, lungs, and other organs.

 Symptoms of interstitial nephritis

 The most common symptom of interstitial nephritis is a decrease in the amount of urine you produce.
 Other symptoms can include:

 - Increased urine output